 English, French, Spanish, Hebrew

-As I’ll explain in a follow up article, Visual Studio Code is my code editor of choice.
+Visual Studio Code is my code editor of choice.
 I regularly use Linux, MacOS, and Windows, and it is very nice to have a consistent tool between each operating system.
-Here are my recommended VS Code extensions.
-General Angular C# Settings In addition to the above extensions, Read more about Recommended VS Code Extensions[…]
+I have listed my recommended VS Code extensions below.
+In this post, I talk about general development tools I like to use in each operating Read more about Recommended VS Code Extensions[…]

 Having worked with Angular since mid-2017, I have collected many resources that I have found useful.
 I will keep this list up to date.
 Updated Oct 21, 2021 – fixed broken links.
 Angular Resources General Documentation Angular.io Includes good tutorials, detailed documentation, and API references along with interactive code snippets.
 This should be the default Read more about A Curated List of Angular Resources[…]

 Custom validators in Angular’s reactive form library are one of the most powerful (and in my opinion overlooked) tools a developer has to create better form UI/UX.
 Custom validators aren’t just limited to a single control.
 It is easy to evaluate an entire group.
 This is great for comparing multiple controls.
 In this article I Read more about Creating a Multi-Control Custom Validator in Angular[…]